nuuuwan/news_lk3_data/README.md

 *2024-06-26 12:59:00* · [`adaderanalk`](https://www.adaderana.lk/news/100109/police-fire-tear-gas-to-disperse-teacher-principal-protest) · `en`

 Police used tear gas and water cannons to disperse protesting members of the teacher-principal trade unions at Lotus Roundabout in Colombo, Ada Derana reporter said.

+The teacher-principal trade unions are engaged in an islandwide trade union action by reporting sick leave today (26).
+At the same time, the members of the trade union launched a protest march in front of the Colombo Fort railway station.

+Earlier today, the Colombo Fort Magistrate’s Court issued an order preventing the General Secretary of Ceylon Teachers’ Union Joseph Stalin, Ven.
+Ulapane Sumangala Thero and 8 others from staging a demonstration in a manner that inconvenience the public or pedestrians along Galle Road, NSA Roundabout and several roads in Colombo.

+The court also prohibited them from entering the Finance Ministry, President’s Secretariat, Central Bank of Sri Lanka and President’s House premises.

 ◼️